SkygearIO/skygear-doc/content/ios/user.md

 }];
 ```

-TODO: It checks for uniqueness username
+These two methods will create a new user in your app.
+Before completing the process, it automatically checks if the username is unique.
+New users should always be created with either one of the methods.

+When a new user is successfully created, a `SKYUser` is returned.

+If the signup is not successful, you should read the error object returned.
+Usually it is just that the username or the email has been taken.
+You should communicate this to your users and ask them to try a different username.
+They may also be other kinds of errors that you should take note of.

-TODO: Remind developer to use email as username when necessary
+TODO: Remind developer to use email as username when necessary (I don't understand this)

 ## Logging in